Granting access to an app running in a Kubernetes cluster

 Note

-Unlike the IP address of a pod or node, which may change if the resources in a node group are updated, the static IP address of a LoadBalancer
+Unlike an IP address of a pod or node, which may change if node group resources are updated, the static IP address of a LoadBalancer

-Prepare and run the application to be granted access to using a LoadBalancer
+Prepare and run in a Kubernetes cluster the application you need to grant access to with the help of a LoadBalancer

 - Create a simple app.

-- Create a LoadBalancer service with a public IP address.
+- Create a LoadBalancer type service with a public IP address.

-- Create a LoadBalancer service with an internal IP address.
+- Create a LoadBalancer type service with an internal IP address.

 - Specify the advanced settings.